 |924 SCCA 2.0 132 kW||924 Carrera GTR Turbo 2.5 301 kW|

 Volkswagen's demandings on the new sports car consisted of spacy rear seats for children, good luggage space and mechanicals to be used from existing VW and Audi models.
-Designer Harm Lagaay (born Lagaaij in 1946 in The Netherlands) had joined Porsche in 1971 to work under head designer Anatole "Tony" Lapine and was the main brain behind the visual look of EA 425.
+Designer Harm Lagaay (born Lagaaij) had joined Porsche in 1971 to work under head designer Anatole "Tony" Lapine and was the main brain behind the visual look of EA 425.

 At the same time when the body designs were experimented and honed, the engine and drivetrain components were tested inside vehicles from other manufacturers.
-Rear wheel drive 2-door cars were chosen as test mules.
+Rear-wheel-drive 2-door cars were chosen as test mules.
 VW/Audi engine and transmission as well as suspension parts plus EA425 unique drivetrain and suspension components were tested inside a BMW 1600 and Opel Manta bodies.
 The design lines of the EA 425 gave it a sharp nose which meant the VW/Audi engine had to be tilted 40 degrees to fit under the hood.
-Unique oil pan was made and tested.
+For this, a unique oil pan was made and tested.
 As the EA425 was meant to be closer to the ground, the wheel arches on the test mules were modified in order for the front wheels to be able to turn.
 The modified wheel arches and non-original wheels were almost the only giveaways on the mules.

 The Karmann EA 398 coupé was developed side-by-side with the brand new hatchback, the VW Golf (Rabbit) and was designed by Giorgetto Giugiaro.
 Porsche's EA 425 was probably too distant from VW Golf and too expensive (too sophisticated) for Volkswagen, so it was decided to stop the EA425 project in 1973.
 The new Volkswagen coupe, designed by Giugiaro and developed by Karmann, was launched in 1974 and named as a Scirocco (interestingly it was launched before the EA 337 VW Golf it was based on).

-When Volkswagen decided to end the EA425 project, they offered Porsche to buy back the design and to manufacture the car at their Audi plant in Neckarsulm.
+When Volkswagen decided to end the EA425 project, they offered Porsche to buy back the design and to manufacture the car at the Audi plant in Neckarsulm.
 In 1973 Porsche was the world dominator in racing and had put great knowledge into the car.
 Thanks to its front engine and rear gearbox layout, the EA 425 was one of the best handling street cars Porsche had ever developed.
 Its sleek design made it very aerodynamic, the bugs didn't stick to the windscreen like with the 911.
-The interior and boot were more spacious than in a 911.
+The interior and boot were more spacious than in the 911.
 Yes, Porsche was interested to launch the EA 425 as a Porsche if the price was good.
-The price was agreed and who else would have been interested to buy an internal project from other manufacturer.
-Volkswagen would also benefit from the fact that its parts would be used and its factory for manufacturing.
+The price was agreed - who else would have been interested to buy an internal project from other manufacturer.
+Volkswagen would also benefit from the fact that its parts would be used and its factory for assembling the cars for Porsche.

 No single body panel from the Volkswagen EA 425 project was used and everything was redesigned for the future entry-level Porsche.